charliecalvert/CloudNotes/Assignments/Passport.md

 }
 ```

+Either way, this code will ensure that 500 errors dump a stack trace to the console.
+Without that information, debugging can be very difficult.

 ## Generic Code

 There is quite a bit of set up code needed to get Passport up and running.
 Some of that code can be used by both the Google and Facebook strategies.
 This is generic code that you can use if you are logging the user into either Facebook or Google.
 It can likely be used with other Passport strategies as well.
-I put code the code can be used by multiple strategies in **index.js**.
+I put code the code that can be used by multiple strategies in **routes/index.js**.
 I then create separate modules for the Google and Facebook specific code.

-Here is the code that can be used by both the Google and Facebook Passport strategies.:
+Here is the code we put in **routes/index.js** that can be used by both the Google and Facebook Passport strategies.:

 ```javascript
 var express = require('express');